Resources

 Vomiting In Toddler's - Causes and Home Remedies

-Vomiting in toddlers is very common.
-It leaves them unsettled and is the cause your worry.
-The food your baby has eaten may regurgitate the food immediately or within few minutes through the mouth.
-Though it is very common for kids it can be associated with many ailments and can be indicative of some underlying trouble inside the body of your baby.
-It may be a case of gastroenteritis but if the occurrence is more often and if your child is not gaining enough weight it is a matter of concern, do not neglect it or leave it untreated.
+Vomiting in toddlers is common.
+It leaves them unsettled and is the cause of your worry.
+Young children may regurgitate food immediately or within a few minutes of eating.
+Though it is widespread for kids, it can be associated with many ailments and can be indicative of some underlying trouble inside the body of your baby.
+Infrequent vomiting is often due to gastroenteritis and is manageable.
+However, if it recurs frequently or your child isn’t gaining weight, it’s essential to seek medical advice.

 Contents